crybx/Grabby/README.md

 - Various web serial hosts and blogs (WordPress)
 - See [website-configs.js](website-configs.js) for the full list.

-### WebToEpub Parser Fallback (500+ additional sites)
+### WebToEpub Parser Fallback
-When no custom support exists, Grabby uses [WebToEpub's](https://github.com/dteviot/WebToEpub) parser library for additional sites including:
+When no custom support exists, Grabby uses [WebToEpub's](https://github.com/dteviot/WebToEpub) parser library for additional sites including community-maintained parsers for both popular and niche sites.
-- Light novel sites (NovelUpdates, ReadLightNovel, etc.)
-- International web novel platforms
-- Blog and content hosting platforms
-- Community-maintained parsers for niche sites

 ### Sites with Bulk Grab & Auto-Check Support require automatic navigation configuration
 For sites with navigation support, look for ones with `autoNav: { enabled: true }` in their configuration.

-### Universal Extraction
+### General Extraction
 For other webpages, Grabby extracts the main text while removing ads and navigation.
 This works for:
 - News articles and blog posts
 - Documentation and wikis